dart-lang/site-www/src/_guides/libraries/private-files.md

 **For library packages**, do **not** commit the `pubspec.lock` file.

-**For application packages**, **do** commit `pubspec.lock`.
+**For application packages**, it's up to you whether you commit the `pubspec.lock` file.
-This file is the recommended way for non-shared resources such as applications to manage their dependencies.
+Consider checking it in if you want to track the dependencies that are used for production or across a team.